Coproporphyrinogen III oxidase

 Coproporphyrinogen-III oxidase, mitochondrial (abbreviated as CPOX) is an enzyme that in humans is encoded by the CPOX gene.
 A genetic defect in the enzyme results in a reduced production of heme in animals.
 The medical condition associated with this enzyme defect is called hereditary coproporphyria.

-CPOX, the sixth enzyme of the haem biosynthetic pathway, converts coproporphyrinogen III to protoporphyrinogen IX through two sequential steps of oxidative decarboxylation.
+CPOX, the sixth enzyme of the heme biosynthetic pathway, converts coproporphyrinogen III to protoporphyrinogen IX through two sequential steps of oxidative decarboxylation.
 The activity of the CPOX enzyme, located in the mitochondrial membrane, is measured in lymphocytes.

 Function

-CPOX is an enzyme involved in the sixth step of porphyrin metabolism it catalyses the oxidative decarboxylation of coproporphyrinogen III to proto-porphyrinogen IX in the haem and chlorophyll biosynthetic pathways.
+CPOX is an enzyme involved in the sixth step of porphyrin metabolism it catalyses the oxidative decarboxylation of coproporphyrinogen III to protoporphyrinogen IX in the haem and chlorophyll biosynthetic pathways.
 The protein is a homodimer containing two internally bound iron atoms per molecule of native protein.

 The enzyme is active in the presence of molecular oxygen that acts as an electron acceptor.
 The enzyme is widely distributed having been found in a variety of eukaryotic and prokaryotic sources.